 What Can You Do With a Degree in Philosophy?

-Follow the link below and hear directly from people who have philosophy degrees and have gone on to have serious and interesting careers -- they're Directors of government agencies, management consultants, financial advisors, attorneys, teachers, principals, TV editors, and more.
+People who have philosophy degrees go on to have serious and interesting careers -- they're directors of government agencies, management consultants, financial advisors, attorneys, teachers, principals, TV editors, and more.

-The truth is that philosophy majors are among the best prepared for the diversity of careers and tasks in our modern world.
-Our graduates know the world around them and how to engage with it, and they graduate into a wide variety of career fields, including:
+Philosophy majors are among the best prepared for the diversity of careers and tasks in our modern world.
+Our graduates have studied the world around them and considered how to engage with it, and they graduate into a wide variety of career fields, including: